MPS stands for Member of Preferred Sex. That is the complete definition of MPS in the context of the Rice Purity Test.

 Every Question on the Rice Purity Test That Uses MPS

 The term MPS appears in the romance and physical intimacy categories of the test.
-Knowing which questions use it helps you answer them accurately.
-Here are all the questions on the standard 100-question version that reference MPS, presented exactly as they appear on the original test:
+Here are all the questions on the standard 100-question version that reference MPS:

 Q#Question (uses MPS)